ElinEunjung/peata-v2/docs/usage.md

 > In the case of API failure, partial downloaded data will be exported.

 ---

+> 🔐 Session Timeout <br>
+> Each session lasts for 2 hours, as access tokens expire. <br>
+> If you see an authentication error or your queries stop working, restart the app to refresh your session.

+---

 ## 📚 Related Docs

 - [TikTok Video Fileds Reference Guide](./fields-video.md)